nasir-syed/MLP-from-scratch/README.md

 # MLP-from-scratch
-Multi Layer Perceptron (MLP) model from scratch using only numpy and pandas wherever applicable.
+The task was to create a Multi-Layer Perceptron (MLP) model from scratch for the optical recognition of handwritten digits datasets from the University of California at Irvine's Machine Learning Repository.